andrewf/scarymalloc/README.md

 # MyMalloc

-Because prepending "my" to the name of a commonly used construct is a wonderful disambiguator.
+Because prepending "my" to the name of a commonly used construct is always a good disambiguator.
 This is a malloc implementation written for educational purposes.
 You probably shouldn't use it for anything you hold dear, except eduation.